 - Can I conduct my thesis at another university?

 Yes, but you must always register your thesis with a professor in the TUM department of Informatics who will grade the final thesis.
 You will need to keep in close contact with both, the professor at the other university and the TUM professor, throughout the thesis process, keeping them informed of your progress, and asking for feedback.
 TUM professors often have close contact to colleagues at another university.
+In case the university is located abroad, check the departmental website on thesis abroad and consult with the abroad advising.

 - Are there scholarships for writing a thesis outside of TUM?